not-matthias/Nemesis/README.md

 ## Usage

 Just select whatever you want (Process, Dll, Driver, ...) and click on the dump button.
 If it was successful, you can load the file into decompilers like [IDA Pro], [Ghidra] or [Binary Ninja].
-Some of these programs are available for free but of course they won't be as good as the paid ones.
+Some of these programs are available for free, but of course they won't be as good as the paid ones.
 Here's a short list of the different versions:

 Paid:
 - [IDA Pro]